Head of School

 Hello, My name is Mrs Stanhope and I have worked at Shortlanesend since 2009.

-I am passionate about music and love being involved with the Performing Arts group at school and teaching singing to all the children.
+I am passionate about music and love being involved with the schools Performing Arts group.
+I lead our weekly singing assembly to all the children in the school and co-ordinate the music curriculum throughout the school.

-Outside of school, as well as bringing up my children, I lead the music in a Church in Truro and help with a youth group.
-I also enjoy spending time with friends and family, usually making sandcastles on the beach, going on woodland walks and having picnics in the park.
+Outside of school, as well as bringing up my two children, I lead the music in a Church in Truro and help with a youth group.
+I also enjoy spending time with friends and family, baking cakes, sewing and going on bike rides.

 SENCo and Class 5 teacher